cancms/Yangcy0126.github.io/content/home/academicAwards.md

 “Best Paper Award” in The 9th Risk Management and Financial Statistics Forum

-“Best Paper Award - Third Prize” in 4th National Major Strategy and Policy Research Forum in 2024
+“Best Paper Award - Third Prize” in The 4th National Major Strategy and Policy Research Forum

 **Scholarships：**